MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-textinput.md

 > - This policy is enforced only in Windows 10 for desktop.
 > - This policy requires reboot to take effect.

-Added in 20H1.
-Allows IT admins to configure the Microsoft Simplified Chinese IME version in the desktop.
+Added in next major release of Windows 10.
+Allows IT admins to configure Microsoft Simplified Chinese IME version in the desktop.

 <!--/Description-->
 <!--SupportedValues-->
 The following list shows the supported values:

-- 0 (default) - Allows you to configure which Microsoft Simplified Chinese IME version to use.
+- 0 (default) - Allows you to configure Microsoft Simplified Chinese IME version to use.
 The new Microsoft Simplified Chinese IME version is configured by default.
-- 1 - Does not allow you to configure which Microsoft Simplified Chinese IME version to use.
+- 1 - Does not allow you to configure Microsoft Simplified Chinese IME version to use.
 The previous version of Microsoft Simplified Chinese IME is always selected.
-- 2 - Does not allow you to configure which Microsoft Simplified Chinese IME version to use.
+- 2 - Does not allow you to configure Microsoft Simplified Chinese IME version to use.
 The new Microsoft Simplified Chinese IME version is always selected.

 <!--/SupportedValues-->
 <!--/Policy-->